gauravgaikwad242/Obsidian-Main-Vault/springboot/Interview/Java Techie.md

 		1. @Controller
 		2. @ResponseBody
 	6. use to create bean of the class
-	7. these anotations defines the role of the class
+	7. these annotations defines the role of the class
 	8. using these will make it easy to identify role of the class to developer

 12. How can you define bean in spring framework?